mitotic/Qwheel/www/help.md

 fairly distribute questions in the class, get to know the names of your students, and keep them attentive.

-To use `Qwheel`, visit [https://mitotic.github.io/wheel](https://mitotic.github.io/wheel)
+This document provides information on how to use `Qwheel`, which is located at the URL https://mitotic.github.io/wheel

 ## Setup

 No accounts or logins required!
-Create a list of names from the class roster.
-You can use full names, or an abbreviated form, such as first name plus enough letters from the last name to make it unique, e.g., ``JaneDo; JohnS``.
+Create a list of names from the class roster and enter in the dialog box when requested.

+- You can use full names, or an abbreviated form, such as first name plus enough letters from the last name to make it unique, e.g., ``JaneDo; JohnS``.